ROYAL FAMILY KIDS

 In 2008, Royal Family KIDS Mentoring Clubs were started to provide an opportunity for the Church to connect with their Campers during the school year and continue the hope that was experienced at Camp.
 Camps & Mentoring Clubs are sponsored by individual, well-established Christian churches of various denominations.

-READ OUR 61 DAYS OF HOPE BLOG SERIES
+READ OUR 61 DAYS OF FAITH BLOG SERIES

 Wondering if there is a Royal Family KIDS Camp & Mentoring Club near you?
 We offer 200+ camps in the U.S. and 25 camps overseas!